FDataLab/LLMQuantizationSurvey/README.md

 | --- | --- |
 | 6 September 2026 | Companion prepared from the supplied 35-page manuscript and main LaTeX source.
 Includes 52 method entries, 108 references, eight extracted figures, structured metadata, and source notes. |

-Method descriptions and publication labels follow the supplied survey.
-External links provide access to primary paper records and author projects; link matching does not independently verify every reported result or establish current implementation support.
-This is a literature companion, and the package contains no new quantization implementation or reproduced benchmark.
-The [source notes](docs/source-notes.md) identify inconsistencies that should be resolved before a public release.

 <a id="contents"></a>
 ## Contents